A Far-Right Group That Supports Donald Trump And Brexit Disrupted A Speech By London's Mayor

-A speech by London mayor Sadiq Khan was disrupted by a far-right group quoting Magna Carta and shouting slogans in favour of US president Donald Trump and Brexit.
+A speech by London mayor Sadiq Khan was disrupted by a far-right group quoting the Magna Carta and shouting slogans in favour of US president Donald Trump and Brexit.

 Khan's speech to the Fabian Society conference in central London was interrupted by a group calling itself the White Pendragons.